-This module will provide an initial framework from which an understanding of Game Design will be developed with previous knowledge and experience, revised, built upon and develop specialisms.
-It is acknowledged that where technical skills acquisition is concerned, flexibility is the key to a successful postgraduate program.
-The content is therefore designed to contain a basic introduction to the essential elements of games design and rapid prototyping, which can be attempted either at a basic, intermediate or advanced level.
+This module will provide initial framework from which an understanding of Game Design will be developed.
+Previous knowledge and experience will be revised, built upon and developed.
+The content is in part designed to contain some introduction to the essential elements of games design and rapid prototyping, which can also be attempted either at a basic, intermediate or advanced level.
 Assessment is based on two assessed outcomes, a pre-production document, and a prototype to be deployed on a windows-based platform.

 A critical aspect that all games in development share is the iterative design process facilitated through rigorous testing and game analysis.
 This module aims to build skills in game testing methodology and techniques, providing knowledge on how to collect and analyse feedback data from multiple playtesting sources.
 This analysis will then drive changes to core game systems and gameplay parameters, ultimately leading to balanced gameplay.

 This module gives students opportunities to explore and dissect the complexities surrounding the development of games on platforms such as Virtual and Augmented reality.
 This module will look at considerations a designer should have in terms of controls, user interface and user experience whilst exploring the unique gameplay experiences that each platform can provide along with their limitations with key technical aspects will be explored for each platform.